ozidan13/algorithms/README.md

 - **Week 3**: Quicksort, Hash Tables, and Graphs
 - **Week 4**: Greedy Algorithms, Dynamic Programming, and K-nearest neighbors

+Additionally, the repository includes:

+- **CSS**: Styling files for the visualizations
+- **JS**: JavaScript utility functions and shared code
+- **Notifications**: An adaptive notification system that provides contextual learning tips

+## UI Features

+- **Responsive Design**: All visualizations are fully responsive and work on desktop and mobile devices
+- **Dark/Light Theme**: Toggle between dark and light themes for comfortable viewing in any environment
+- **Color Schemes**: Support for multiple color schemes including default blue and pistachio green
+- **Interactive Elements**: Animated transitions, floating elements, and visual feedback enhance the learning experience

+## Notification System

+The repository includes a smart notification system that:

+- Displays contextual tips based on the algorithm being studied
+- Shows welcome messages for first-time visitors
+- Provides motivational content to encourage learning
+- Intelligently adapts to both local and remote deployments through dynamic path resolution
+- Uses smooth animations and themed styling consistent with the main interface

 ## Week 1: Introduction to Algorithms

 The first week covers fundamental concepts in algorithms: